 If you’re looking for where to vote for your Ward, then you can click here to see the list of locations we compiled, including easy links to maps to see which District within a Ward you reside in.
 Or even if you don’t know what Ward you are in, you can find out by following those links.

 What Is It Like?
 How Do I Cast My Vote?

 To my surprise, my very own husband called to ask me this: “How do I vote?
 Are there levers?”

 You may be asked: “What District are you in?”
 If you checked the locations list here, you’ll know.
 “I’m in District 2!” you could say, and volunteers will tell you what table you should go to next.
 However, if you don’t know what District you are in (like me), there is hopefully a table dedicated to District Discovery at your polling place just for telling you this information.
 (Insider Tip: Check this first!
-It will save you a line).
+It will save you from waiting in a line).